 Meanstreak is a magazine that I made for my first year design studio in which we were prompted to create an archive.
 I decided to archive a series of tags on a street that I frequently walk.
 Each tag is translated and classified by crew and medium.
 A Meanstreak is a brand of oil pen used by train workers and taggers alike.

 Eliot Lipp is an amazing producer who has developed his own unique form of electronic dance music.
 He regularly commissions me to create digital track icons and tour posters.
 We have been working together to develop a more uniform voice for his brand and a system of releases which corresponds with his audience's short attention span.

 For my second year Design Studio we redesigned a print publication.
 The brief requested that we make ads for prompted topics to be placed in our periodical.
 I chose the magazine Newsweek, redefining its’ color palette, logo, typography, layout, and overall tone.
-My goals were to reinigorate the existing brand by moving away from the sensational tone of ‘shock and awe’.
-My design aims at a more thoughtful and progressive vibe which respects the intelligence of the audience and therefor cultivates a wider readership.
+My goals were to reinvigorate the existing brand by moving away from the sensational tone of ‘shock and awe’.
+My design aims at a more thoughtful and progressive vibe which respects the intelligence of the readership.

 Branding, Layout, Illustration.

 Skinwalker is the name of my music project.
 It is a two piece rock band with Pacific Northwest roots.
 My drummer Peter Ryan recorded, mixed, and mastered nine songs which we released on a mini tour from Seattle to Portland.
 The icon on the front symbolizes our combined efforts on the project.
 The wolf on the back represents a Skinwalker: a person with the ability to take the form of an animal.
 We hand dyed our t-shirts with natural indigo and scrawled our band name on each one with a toxic bleach pen.